Steve King: Iowa Senate (1997–2003)

-In 1996, King was elected to Iowa's 6th Senate district, defeating incumbent senator Wayne Bennett in the primary 68%–31% and Democrat Eileen Heiden in the general election 64%–35%.
+In 1996, King was elected to Iowa's 6th Senate district, defeating incumbent senator Wayne Bennett in the primary 68%–31%. and Eileen Heiden, a Democrat, in the general election 64%–35%.
 In 2000, he won reelection to a second term, defeating Democratic nominee Dennis Ryan 70%–30%.
-During his tenure in the Iowa State Senate, King filed a bill requiring public schools to teach children that the U.S. "is the unchallenged greatest nation in the world and that it has derived its strength from...
+During his tenure in the Iowa Senate, King filed a bill requiring public schools to teach children that the U.S. "is the unchallenged greatest nation in the world and that it has derived its strength from...
 Christianity, free enterprise capitalism and Western civilization", and served as chief sponsor of a law making English the official language of Iowa.